-Ferroelectric oxide films with a large field-induced polarization can be used in dielectric capacitors for charge or energy storage in microelectronic systems, and hence have attracted intense research interests.
+Ferroelectric oxide films with a large field-induced polarization can be used in dielectric capacitors for charge or energy storage in microelectronic systems and hence have attracted intense research interest.
 A high processing temperature is usually required to produce a well-crystallized polar phase and hence a large polarization in the film, corresponding to a high charge or energy density.
-However, high processing temperature not only reduces the charge-discharge efficiency by producing a sizable remnant polarization, but also is incompatible with the integration process.
-In this study, we address this problem by creating a large field-induced polarization (~55.8 mC/cm2) in BaTiO3 films sputter-deposited on Si at 200 oC via a buffer-layer technique.
-Such a large polarization has led to a high energy density and efficiency (Wrec~94.7 J/cm3, h~78.2% @ 4 MV/cm).
-The thickness of the LaNiO3 buffer layer was revealed to be the key factor determining the electric polarizations (remnant and field-induced ones).
-A 50 nm LaNiO3 thickness, corresponding to the aforementioned polarization and energy storage performance, not only ensures a proper crystallization in the BaTiO3 film, but also leads to an optimal combination of the polycrystalline grains with regard to a high dielectric constant.
-The latter accounts for the majority part of the field-induced polarization.
-Our results have revealed the key role played by a buffer layer on tuning the microstructure of a low-temperature deposited ferroelectric oxide film.
-Furthermore, the excellent charge/energy storage performances of these 200 oC-deposited BaTiO3 films have opened up many opportunities for this simple dielectric in microelectronics.
+However, high processing temperature not only reduces the charge‒discharge efficiency by producing a sizable remnant polarization but is also incompatible with the integration process.
+In this study, we address this problem by creating a large field-induced polarization (~55.8 μC/cm2) in BaTiO3 films sputter-deposited on Si at 200 °C via a buffer-layer technique.
+This large polarization led to a high energy density and efficiency (Wrec ≈ 94.7 J/cm3, η ≈ 78.2%@4 MV/cm).
+The thickness of LaNiO3 buffer layer was revealed to be the key factor determining the electric polarization (remnant and field-induced ones).
+A 50 nm LaNiO3 thickness, corresponding to the aforementioned polarization and energy storage performance, not only ensures proper crystallization in the BaTiO3 film, but also leads to an optimal combination of polycrystalline grains with a high dielectric constant.
+The latter accounts for the majority of the field-induced polarization.
+Our results revealed the key role of a buffer layer in tuning the microstructure of a low-temperature deposited ferroelectric oxide film.
+Furthermore, the excellent charge/energy storage performance of these 200 °C-deposited BaTiO3 films has provided many opportunities for this simple dielectric in microelectronics.

 In this work, thick BiFeO3 films (~1 μm) were prepared on LaNiO3-buffered (111)Pt/Ti/SiO2/(100)Si substrates via radio-frequency magnetron sputtering without post-growth annealing.
 The effects of the substrate temperature on the film’s crystallinity, defect chemistry, and associated electrical properties were investigated.
 In contrast to the poorly crystallized BiFeO3 film deposited at 300 °C and the randomly-oriented and (111)-textured films deposited at 500 and 650 °C, respectively, a (001)-preferred orientation was achieved in the BiFeO3 film deposited at 350 °C. This film not only showed a dense, fine-grained morphology but also displayed enhanced electrical properties due to the (001) texture and improved defect chemistry.
 These properties include a reduced leakage current (J ≈ 2.4×10−5 A/cm2@200 kV/cm), a small dielectric constant (εr ≈ 243–217) with a low loss (tanδ ≤ 0.086) measured from 100 Hz to 1 MHz, and a nearly intrinsic remnant polarization (Pr) of ~60 μC/cm2.
 A detailed TEM analysis confirmed the R3c symmetry of the BFO films and hence ensured good stability of their electrical properties.
 In particular, single-beam cantilevers fabricated from BiFeO3/LaNiO3/Pt/Ti/SiO2/Si heterostructures showed excellent electromechanical performance, including a large transverse piezoelectric coefficient (e31,f) of ~−2.8 C/m2, a high figure of merit (FOM) parameter of ~4.0 GPa, and a large signal-to-noise ratio of ~1.5 C/m2.
 An in-depth analysis revealed the intrinsic nature of the e31,f piezoelectric coefficient, which is well fitted along a straight line of e31,f ratio = (εrPr) ratio with the reported representative results.
 These high-quality lead-free piezoelectric films processed with a reduced thermal budget can open many possibilities for the integration of piezoelectricity into Si-based micro-electro–mechanical systems (MEMSs).